-- tweets from the @SUNY_Oneonta Twitter account;
+- tweets from the @SUNY_Oneonta Twitter account; and

-- status updates on the SUNY Oneonta Facebook page;
+- status updates on the SUNY Oneonta Facebook page.

 - banners on the SUNY Oneonta website homepage;

-- myOneonta (my.oneonta.edu);
+- messages on myOneonta (my.oneonta.edu);

-- recordings at the University Police Department Weather Phone (607-436-2000); and
+- recordings at the SUNY Oneonta NY-Alert Phone (607-436-2345).

-“Institutionally critical information” means college-related content deemed by the president or president’s designee to be necessary to share with the college community in the interest of preserving the security of the campus, the safety of its occupants, and/or the public good during a substantial and unexpected disruption of normal operations of the campus.
+“Institutionally critical information” means college-related content deemed by the president, president’s designee(s) or UPD chief to be necessary to share with the college community in the interest of preserving the security of the campus, the safety of its occupants, and/or the public good during a substantial and unexpected disruption of normal operations of the campus.

-The president or president’s designee is authorized to share or direct the sharing of urgent messages.
+The president, president’s designee(s), Office of Communication and Marketing, and UPD chief are authorized to distribute or direct the distribution of urgent messages.

-The Office of Communication and Marketing shall be responsible for sharing urgent messages using Twitter, Facebook, the SUNY Oneonta website, email, and campus voicemail as described in the Policy Elaboration above.
+The Office of Communication and Marketing shall distribute urgent messages, to the extent practicable, through secondary channels as described in the Policy Elaboration above.

 chief communication and marketing officer